edgar-ramxs/dotfiles-bspwm/README.md

 ├── installer.sh
 ├── README.md
-├── assets          # photos, documents, etc. to view the environment ├── bin             # binaries or scripts for use within the environment ├── config          # Configuring applications, managers and tools ├── home            # Shell configuration and others ├── packages        # List of packages to be installed ├── scripts         # scripts to install or update tools └── wallpapers      # wallpapers for the environment
+├── assets          # photos, documents, etc. to view the environment ├── config          # Configuring applications, managers and tools ├── home            # Shell configuration and others ├── local           # binaries or scripts for use within the environment ├── packages        # List of packages to be installed ├── scripts         # scripts to install or update tools └── wallpapers      # wallpapers for the environment
 ```
 > [!TIP]
 > There are automated scripts to install, configure and download some tools for the custom environment inside the `scripts/` directory. 📭 For example, there is a script called `debian_testing.sh` that upgrades to the debian testing branch, where it can be used at the beginning or end of the automated installation, if you want to switch to the testing branch.